top of page

 Search

-Choosing the Right Furled Leader: A Guide to Lengths, Tapers, and Their Pros and Cons
+Choosing the Right Furled Leader: A Guide to Lengths, and Their Pros and Cons

 Furled leaders have earned a loyal following among fly fishers for their versatility, durability, and smooth turnover.
 However, with various lengths and tapers available, it can be challenging to decide which leader is right for your style of fishing.